Tascurator/tascurator-documents/CONTRIBUTING.md

 5. Push your branch to the repository.
 6. Create a Pull Request against the original branch you branched from.
 7. Await code review, and address any comments as necessary.

+### For External Contributors:

+1. Fork the repository to your own GitHub account.
+2. Clone your forked repository locally.
+3. Create a new branch from the `main` branch on your fork.
+4. Follow the [Branching Rules](#branching-rules) while naming your branch.
+5. Work on your changes locally.
+6. Commit your changes, ensuring to follow the project's [commit message guidelines](#commit-message-guidelines).
+7. Push your branch to your forked repository.
+8. Create a Pull Request against the `main` branch of the original repository.
+9. Await code review, and address any comments as necessary.